Edventure AI Onboarding Kit

 Step 2 — Test it by hand

-Open the Hermes dashboard (localhost:9119, log in trainee / hermes) → Chat, and ask: “Run the daily-latex-visual skill for the quadratic formula.”
+Open the Hermes dashboard (hermes.konomondo.org, log in trainee / hermes) → Chat, and ask: “Run the daily-latex-visual skill for the quadratic formula.”
 Confirm you get back an image URL.
 Fix the skill until a single manual run works — never schedule something you haven’t seen succeed once.

 Step 3 — Schedule it (the cron job)